 How much Does it cost to do the Everest Base Camp Trek?

-I’ve seen the Everest Base camp trek cost varying from a starting point of $1,200 up to $1,600 but it helps to know what’s included and the ethics of the company including how they support their porters etc.
+I’ve seen the Everest Base camp trek cost starting from $1,200 up to $1,600, but it helps to know what’s included and the ethics of the company including how they support their porters and other local staff and resources.

 Usually what is included in the trek cost of Everest Base Camp is:

-- At least one night of accommodation in Kathmandu either side of the trek
+- At least one night of accommodation in Kathmandu on either side of the trek

 - Return flight to Lukla from Kathmandu

-- Accommodation for the entire trek (typical teahouses)
+- Accommodation for the entire trek (typical teahouses in Nepal)

 - A licensed and trained trekking guide